A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Experiments

 \subsection{Evaluation of Global Topic Representation}

 Besides the classification performance, we are also interested in whether each extracted topic descriptor as described in \ref{subsec:gen_rep} has an intuitive meaning.
 We take the top-25 highest scoring terms from each topic and calculate topic coherence scores $C_{v}$ \citep{Rder2015Coherence}.
-The average coherence scores of all topics of the \emph{BATM-Base-Glove} model are 0.58 and 0.56 on the MIND dataset and the news category datasets, respectively.
+The average coherence scores of all topics of the \emph{BATM-Base-GloVe} model are 0.58 and 0.56 on the MIND dataset and the news category datasets, respectively.
 Moreover, to more intuitively understand the meaning of topics mined by our model, we list a few topic examples whose coherence scores range from 0.3 to 0.8 along with a manually-assigned label in Table \ref{tab:topic_words}.
-The topics with coherence scores between 0.55 and 0.8 usually have precise meanings, such as the topic labeled as "Partisan" score of 0.76, where the vast majority of words are related to political activities and elections.
-However, some topics with a score in the range of $0.55\sim0.8$ are still tough to surmise the focus, as the unknown topic (labeled as "Unknown" with $C_{v}$ value is 0.61) suggest, where the correlation of topic descriptors is against human intuition.
+The topics with coherence scores between 0.55 and 0.8 usually have precise meanings, such as the topic labeled as ``Partisan" score of 0.76, where the vast majority of words are related to political activities and elections.
+However, some topics with a score in the range of $0.55\sim0.8$ are still tough to surmise the focus, as the unknown topic (labeled as ``Unknown" with $C_{v}$ value is 0.61) suggest, where the correlation of topic descriptors is non-intuitive.
 In contrast, some low-coherence topics may contain highly relevant words as well.
-For example, the topic "Schedule" with a score of 0.38 (under 0.55) mainly includes words related to time and arrangement, which we can comprehend the central point of these words, but the automated metric unfairly evaluates it.
-Therefore, with the auxiliary of topic coherence measurement and manual verification, we are firmly convinced that topic descriptors extracted by the \emph{BATM-Base-Glove} model indeed have specific meanings.
+For example, the topic ``Schedule" with a score of 0.38 (under 0.55) mainly includes words related to time and arrangement, which we can comprehend the central point of these words, but the automated metric unfairly evaluates it.
+Therefore, with the auxiliary of topic coherence measurement and manual verification, we are firmly convinced that topic descriptors extracted by the \emph{BATM-Base-GloVe} model indeed have specific meanings.